mysteryx93/AviSynthShader/README.md

 Height: The height to resize to.
 Str: The algorithm strength to apply between 0 and 1.
 Default=.5
 Soft: If true, the result will be softer.
 Default=false
-Kernel: The resize algorithm to use: SSim or Bicubic (default)
+Kernel: The resize algorithm to use: SSim, Bicubic or ColorMatrix.
+ColorMatrix performs matrix conversion without resizing.
+Default=Bicubic.
 B, C: When using SSim, B sets the Strength (0 to 1, default=.5) and C sets whether to use a soft algorithm (0 or 1, default=0)
 B, C: When using Bicubic, sets the B and C values.
+Default is B=1/3, C=1/3.
-Default is B=0, C=.75 (useful for downscaling)
+When used as a downscaler in other functions, default is fB=0, fC=.75 (useful for downscaling)

 Shiandow provides many other HLSL shaders available here that can be integrated into AviSynth.